ekysss/Capstone2024/Business Intelligence Presentation EmilyS.md

-# Earthquakes in Indonesia Presentation Proposal
+# Earthquakes in Indonesia Presentation Video

 ## Introduction
 - In this project I will apply Python and PowerBI to make the data about earthquakes that had occurred in Indonesia from 2018-2023 more comprehesible by mapping out the occurrances, seeing if there are more occurrances during the time of year or time of day.